10.4.1. Building Composition

 1. This version of Person defines a parameterized constructor but not a default.
 So, the only way a program can instantiate a Person is by providing its weight and height as arguments to the constructor call.
 Furthermore, the class does not have an explicit attribute called name.
 In its place, it has a whole-part relationship with the string class where Person is the whole, and string is the part.
 As you design and implement classes with string members, choose the best representation for your problem.

 Class designers may optionally name composition and aggregation relationships by labeling the connector symbol.
-Labeling or naming a relationship is helpful when the whole has two unrelated parts that are the same class type.
+Labeling or naming a relationship is helpful when the whole has two independent parts of the same class type.
 For example, if the Person class has two string parts: a name and an address.
 If the relationship is labeled, programmers typically use the label to name the member variable implementing it.
 Otherwise, they invent a suitable member name.

 2. Recall that only constructors may have initializer lists.
 The lists begin with a colon and initialize member variables with constructor parameters.
 In this example, the only way a program can create a Person object is by calling a constructor with three arguments: